minad/slim-examples/README.md

 Run the examples
 ----------------

-In your shell type

-    $ ./run.sh

-The script will generate all the html files.
+In your shell run `./update.sh` to generate all the html files.

+The pinboard application can be started with `./pinboard.sh`.